Xaxis/dropdead.me/README.md

 - **Off-Chain Storage:** Integrate IPFS or similar decentralized storage solutions for handling larger files while storing references on-chain.
 - **Trigger Notifications:** Add notification mechanisms like email or SMS to remind users before trigger deadlines.
 - **Advanced Triggers:** Incorporate multi-user and conditional logic triggers to expand functionality.

----

-This detailed overview provides a comprehensive understanding of the planned features and technology stack for **dropdead.me**, the Deadman Switch on Chain.